fmselab/ct-competition/index.md

 ### Benchmarks characteristics

 *Benchmarks* used for tool comparison will be **randomly** generated, both in terms of parameters, domains and constraints.
-However, the random generation will be guided by setting the number of variables (included between a lower and an upper limit) and their types, and the number (included between a lower and an upper limit) and charateristics of constraints (like depth of logical operators, type of operators, ...).
+However, the random generation will be guided by setting the number of variables (included between a lower and an upper limit) and their types, and the number (included between a lower and an upper limit) and characteristics of constraints (like depth of logical operators, type of operators, ...).

 ### Categories/Tracks